jhanks5/lc-study/README.md

 ## Notable topics that need to be covered

-- Noted as observed.
+Noted as observed.
 May not have covered yet or may need more practice

 - Linked Lists
 - HashMap/HashSet
 - Pointers
+- Recursion